 This entry was posted on Friday, November 16th, 2001 at 11:02 and is filed under Articles, Susya.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 “Last Friday, together with five Ta’ayush activists — the movement for Arab-Israeli partnership — I traveled to the South Hebron region to visit the Al-Nuagah family.
 The Israeli military and Civil Administration had evicted the Palestinian residents from their land a few months earlier in a well-orchestrated campaign.

 The expulsion was executed without forewarning, and the destruction was systematic in comparison to previous occasions.
 Living caves, which in the past had been sealed off, were totally demolished, while bulldozers also blocked many water wells and ruined crops.
 Livestock was killed and property left in shambles, all this in order to dissuade the population from returning.
 The military even prevented the Red Cross from providing basic humanitarian aid like food, blankets and tents.
 Only following a Supreme Court injunction, the residents were allowed to return.

 The goal of our visit was to help the Al-Nuagah family measure their land, so that their lawyer, Shlomo Laker, will be able to provide accurate information when the Supreme Court reconvenes.
 To “help” actually means to “defend,” since the Jewish settlers and military have hampered previous attempts to accomplish this ostensibly simple objective.

 Al-Nuagah’s land borders the Jewish settlement Susya.
 Founded in 1982, the settlement consists of houses with lawns, a synagogue, playgrounds and a community center.
 The Palestinian residents, whose land was expropriated in order to build the settlement, do not have electricity, running water, or a paved road leading to their desert home.